wiseman-timelord/FileCollect-Py/README.md

 - Main menu loads, and all options are toggleable, resulting in Save of Class to Json upon selecting, "Begin" and "Exit", selecting options for settings saves to the class, and loading Json into Class upon start.
 - Tor Code and Standard Functionality, 99% there with regards to, production of content & Implementation, probably need references checking and fixing, with a few bugs aside possible due to accellerated production.
 - check everything over.
+- Expand Async mode to 4, on a menu toggle of, 1, 2, 3, 4.
 - Tor library "Tor expert bundle" code must be added for linux, to maintain multi-OS. then complete install instructions in readme.md for linux users.
 - Create "Setup-Install.Bat", clone other recent "Setup=Install.Bat", then edit.
 The process will be first, check for and as required create, ".\libraries" and ".\cache", folders, then install python libraries to python, then, download & unpack, tor in cache, then unpack contents of contents, then, move and rename, the Tor folder to ".\libraries\tor-expert-bundle", then delete contents of cache and subfolders.
 - run live tests & bugfix.